swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 request and to verify that it received all attributes necessary for providing a requested service.
-Checks whether an Identity Provider is capable of fulfilling the needs of a Service Provider can be done either by relying on a Discovery Service to filter out non-conformant Identity Providers, and/or by examining the metadata of Identity providers.
+Checks whether an Identity Provider is capable of fulfilling the needs of a Service Provider can be done either by relying on a discovery process to filter out non-conformant Identity Providers, and/or by examining the metadata of Identity providers.
 An Identity Provider receiving a request for more attributes than it can provide SHOULD return an assertion with the attributes it can provide